clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 Atoms is the most commonly used concurrent feature in Clojure.
 It covers many cases and lets developers avoid explicit locking.
 Atoms cover a lot of use cases and are very fast.
-It's fair to say that when you need uncoordinated reference types (e.g. not Software Transactional Memory), the rule of thumb is, "start with an atom, then see".
+It's fair to say that when you need uncoordinated reference types (e.g., not Software Transactional Memory), the rule of thumb is, "start with an atom, then see".

 It is not uncommon to initialize an atom in a local and then return it from the function and share